Jerusalem Israel Travel Guide

 Jerusalem functions one main Tram line (the Red Line), connecting Pisgat Ze'ev to Mount Herzl, passing through the city center and Old City gates.
 Egged, the main bus company, runs a comprehensive network to virtually all neighborhoods.
 The "Rav-Kav" card is the electronic ticketing system for all public transport.
 A single ride costs around NIS 5.50-6.
 Contactless payment is also available on some lines.

 Public transport stops operating a few hours before Shabbat (Friday afternoon) and resumes Saturday evening, also during major Jewish holidays.
-Familiarize yourself with the help of this schedule for seamless travel.
-The Light Rail system is typically accessible, featuring low-floor trams.
-Many newer Egged buses also have ramps for wheelchair access.
+Familiarize yourself with this schedule for easy travel.
+The Tram system is typically accessible, featuring low-floor trams.
+Many newer Egged buses also possess ramps for wheelchair access.

-Egged operates a comprehensive network to most Jerusalem districts and suburbs.
+Egged operates a comprehensive network to most Jerusalem neighborhoods and suburbs.

 One main line (Red Line) traverses the city center, connecting areas and Old City gates.